dgram/ZEUS-for-PHP/README.md

 # Changelog

+## Version 1.3.1
+- [Fix] Configured Travis builds to not to use phpunit 6.x

 ## Version 1.3.0
 - [Feature] Heavy refactoring of `Scheduler` events
 - [Feature] Improved `Process` and `Scheduler` life cycle.